gallegojm/STM32-E407-FtpServer/FtpServer3/readme.txt

  It is no more necessary (as it was in the previous version) to force the client to use the primary connection for data transfers.

+ The server now use the RTC clock to timestamp the uploaded files.
+ The clock is synchronized daily with a list of NTP servers.
+ This list (NTP_SERVER_LIST) is defined in ntpc.h
+ It is also possible to modify:
+  - the time difference between UTC and local time (NTP_LOCAL_DIFFERERENCE),
+  - the Day Saving Time flag (NTP_LOCAL_DST),
+  - the time of the day at which synchronization is done (NTP_TIME_SYNCHRO).

+ Some information about server status is logged on the SD card.
+ This is useful to monitor the behavior of the RTC.
+ This information is stored in subdirectory /Log .

  For debugging, modify the definition of DEBUG_PRINT and/or COMMAND_PRINT
-   in file console.h, connect USB-OTG#2 to the PC and open a terminal
+   in file console.h, connect USB-OTG#2 to the PC and open a terminal.